Design Handoff 101: How to handoff designs to developers

 2.Organization: Organization means different things to designers and developers.

-3.Documentation: Developers rely on and expect specific kinds of documentation, which designers aren’t equipped to deliver within their design tool.
+3.Documentation: Developers rely on and expect specific kinds of documentation, which designers aren’t equipped to deliver efficiently within their design tool.

 So how do you learn from and apply this information to your team’s design handoff process?